-Designer Roger Hill says that he doubts there is another large motor yacht of this size than can boast similar figures and means clients can look forward to fast passages reducing travel time and increasing play time at the destination.
+Designer Roger Hill says that he doubts there is another large motor yacht of this size that can boast similar figures and means clients can look forward to fast passages reducing travel time and increasing play time at the destination.
 He added that his 18m asymmetric foiling power cat is all about economy and range, allowing for transocean passage making at high speed.

-Power for both 18 metre power cats will probably be 2 x MTU Series 60, through shafts, which will give the 27000 kg boats a maximum speed of 39 knots.
+Power for both 18-metre power cats will probably be 2 x MTU Series 60, through shafts, which will give the 27000 kg boats a maximum speed of 39 knots.